WafaBenyettou/30DaysOfRamadan/README.md

     - Review other solutions: Take some time to review the solutions submitted by other participants.
 This will give you an opportunity to learn from others and improve your own coding skills.

     - Repeat for 30 days: Repeat this process for the next 30 days, working on a new challenge each day and submitting your solutions within the next 24 hours.

+## LANGUAGES?

+Use any programming language you want no restriction

 ***We hope this challenge will help you improve your coding skills and get in the habit of coding every day.
 Good luck!***